A fine is a monetary sanction imposed on an individual for committing a crime. Fines are punitive and related to the crime committed.

 Fact: Victim’s restitution is an entirely separate cost, unrelated to fines and fees.

 Defendants can be forced to pay hundreds of dollars in fines and fees that go purely toward the state’s general revenue fund, as well as funding court costs, court security, first-responder services, etc. This revenue can be more efficiently and effectively funded through means other than court-imposed fines and fees.
-Restitution would be unaffected by the reforms that we have proposed.
+The Victims' Compensation Fund Fee does go to a fund that can be distributed later to victims of crime, but the fund is unavailable to most victims of crimes in Delaware (victims of property crimes are ineligible for relief).
+Restitution would be unaffected by the reforms we espouse.